ceejbot/galls-law/fluent-conf.md

 # [fit] monolith
 # [fit] everything in one process

-^ Slightly disparaging term for everything in one process.
+^ Disparaging term for everything in one process.
 Really easy to write, often easy to deploy.
 Easy to think about.
-Easy to squish around as you're discovering what your app needs to be. npm registry started with one of these!
+Easy to squish around as you're discovering what your app needs to be. npm registry started with one of these inside couchdb.

 ---